-In response to new approaches by environmental professionals to identify PFAS in groundwater, York Analytical Labs is the first lab in the Greater New York region to conduct a Total Oxidizable Precursors (TOP) Assay method for PFAS Analysis.
-Unlike the more commonly requested PFAS analyses that has a defined list of 21 to 40 compounds, the TOP Assay analyses provides data on oxidizable PFAS.
-The TOP Assay method can offer data on thousands of oxidizable PFAS compounds at one time.
+York Analytical Labs is the first lab in the Greater New York region to conduct a Total Oxidizable Precursors (TOP) Assay method for PFAS Analysis in groundwater.
+While many environmental professionals are using PFAS analyses that have defined a list of 21 to 40 compounds, the TOP Assay analyses provide data on oxidizable PFAS.
+The TOP Assay method can offer data on thousands of oxidizable PFAS compounds and emerging contaminants at one time.

 All PFAS samples are analyzed locally in YORK’s Queens NYC laboratory.
-The Queens lab is solvent free facility (no Extractions lab) that in addition to PFAS and a strategic courier hub, houses YORK’s large TO-15 Air and Volatiles laboratories.
+The Queen’s lab is a solvent-free facility (no Extractions lab) that in addition to having a PFAS testing facility and a strategic courier hub, houses YORK’s large TO-15 Air and Volatiles laboratories.
 York is a leader in environmental testing services and reliable sample analysis of water, soil, and air.

 New PFAS guidance from NYSDEC on January 15, 2021 states the TOP Assay method is an option in cases where: